caiovini/nano-world/README.md

 ## Description

-Nano world is a simple app to show a map with the peers of the nano cryptocurrency peers.
+Nano world is a simple app to show a map with the peers of the nano cryptocurrency.

 ## Requirements